ivansible/devel/roles/dev-ivantory/README.md

 match, report decryption failure and abort the scenario.

+    divan_cryptor_exe: /usr/local/bin/transcrypt.sh
+Location of cryptor binary.

+    divan_cryptor_configured_flag: ""
+Cryptor sets this Git flag when configuration is done.

-    divan_transcrypt_release: latest
+    divan_cryptor_release: latest

-Transcrypt version to use.
+Cryptor version to use.
 Check out https://github.com/elasticdog/transcrypt/releases for new releases.
 If you set this to `latest` instead of concrete release number, the role will detect latest release automatically.

-    divan_transcrypt_reinstall: false
+    divan_cryptor_reinstall: false

-Normally, if transcrypt is already installed, it will not be upgraded.
+Normally, if cryptor is already installed, it will not be upgraded.
 This flag allows for upgrades.